S***w this! That’s it, I’m done with screen printing!!

 Each one has its own unique characteristics and will work well with different substrates.
-Each will also require different exposure times.
+And each manufacturer wil require different exposure times.

 Forget what the manufacturer has recommended/put on the label – often times, the conditions and overall setup are not like yours.
 It can’t be.

-So whether you’re in the humid tropics of Thailand or in dry and nippy Switzerland, the only way to expose perfect screens is if you use an exposure calculator.
+So whether you’re in the humid subtropics of Florida or up in the dry and nippy Midwest, the only way to expose perfect screens is if you use an exposure calculator.

 DIY your own exposure calculator

-Before I begin, please make sure that your exposure setup is correct.
+Before I begin, please make sure that your exposure setup follows this simple structure.
 For example, I use a diy screen exposure unit that consists of a flood lamp placed 2.5 feet away from my screen.

 Keep in mind, in whatever setup you have, make sure to maintain the distance between the light source and screen at all times.

 Any inconsistency and your calculations won’t be accurate.
 Here’s an overview of what I mean.

 To create your own exposure calculator, you’ll need a relatively thick, heavy card stock (something dark so no light shall pass) similar to this.

 Cut the board into 6 even sized strips.
 (You can mark each strip with numbers if that’s not too much work.)